shogowada/scala-json-rpc/examples/jsonRpcFunction/README.md

 # Passing function as parameter

 You can pass functions as parameter by using `JsonRpcFunction` with `JsonRpcServerAndClient`.
-This is useful if you want callbacks from server.

 - [Create JsonRpcServerAndClient](#create-jsonrpcserverandclient)
 - [Create API that takes JsonRpcFunction as parameter](#create-api-that-takes-jsonrpcfunction-as-parameter)